apache/superset/README.md

 ## Contributor Guide

-Interested in contributing?
+Are you interested in contributing?
 Check out our [CONTRIBUTING.md](https://github.com/apache/superset/blob/master/CONTRIBUTING.md) to find resources around contributing along with a detailed guide on how to set up a development environment.